 Johnson English Department Eastside Pride - Congratulations go to:

-Mai Xiong Khang was also the recipient of the English Department's Outstanding Student Award.
+Chinda Moua - Mirror editor of the 21/22 edition - is this year's recipient of the English Department's Outstanding Student Award.

 The Johnson English Department is a big fan of Poetry Out Loud.
 Click on the link and check out some poems.
 The website is full of "gems."
 A good place to start is under the "Find Poems" tab in "Browse Collections."